How to survive difficulty

-There was a point in time about five or six years ago when my family relationships felt as though they had fallen apart.
+There was a point in time about eight years ago when my family relationships felt as though they had fallen apart.
 It was one of the most depressing and low points in my life.
-Both my children had not only moved out of the house but were also very involved in creating new lives that didn’t much need or involve me.
+Both my children had not only moved out but were also very involved in creating new lives that didn’t much need or involve me.
 My mother and step-father had passed away within 2 years of each other and my husband had passed away a number of years previously.

 Prior to this time, my home had always been the focal point of every holiday or family gathering, when I invited relatives and friends from near and far to join together.
 I considered myself the glue that held the family together as I envisioned and created a big connected family that I thought would extend forever into the future.
 Now there seemed to be no glue and not much in the way of family to join together either.
 Quite suddenly, I was literally and figuratively all alone.

 It took me a while to come to terms with this idea.
-What I at first thought of as insensitive and uncaring, I eventually came to think of in these terms:
+What I at first thought of as insensitive and uncaring, I eventually came to think of incredibly insightful.

 That one question turned my life around.

 The truth of the matter is that I wouldn’t be where I am today in terms of my business and my close relationships, if I hadn’t suffered through those family changes.
 I used the solitary time to write my book The Call: Perfect Dream, Imperfect Life.
 I worked on and grew my business.
 I got serious about developing my skills as a coach and trainer in order to empower and encourage others to become their best selves and live out their dreams.
 I greatly widened my circle of influence and developed new and different close relationships.
+I ultimately remarried, something I originally thought I would never do.
 In many ways my life today is better than it was before my ‘big depression’.
 Low points truly can be turning points that allow you to create and live a life you never thought possible.